ahmetozlu/vehicle_counting_tensorflow/README.md

 ## Installation

+Run the demo in the GPU without installing anything, just nvidia-docker.
+The command to set up this docker:

+    docker-compose up

+Alternative for nvidia-docker, you can follow the installation steps are given below!

 **1.)
 Python and pip**

 Python is automatically installed on Ubuntu.
 Take a moment to confirm (by issuing a python -V command) that one of the following Python versions is already installed on your system: